Linda S. Efferen, MD, MBA, FACP, FCCP, FCCM

 Kevin Bozza, MPA, FACHE, CPHQ, RHIT

-Kevin Bozza is Vice President, Population Health Management Services at the Suffolk Care Collaborative.
-As a member of the executive team, Kevin oversees Network Development & Performance Management, Project Management, Community & Practice Innovation and Information Technology Services.
+Kevin Bozza is the Chief of Operations & Vice President, Population Health Management Services, at the Suffolk Care Collaborative.
+As a member of the executive team, Kevin oversees daily operations, Network Development & Performance Management, Project Management, Community & Practice Innovation and Information Technology Services.

 Kevin has a well-established background in healthcare administration providing senior leadership both in hospitals and health-systems with primary responsibility focused on quality improvement, clinical decision support, education and training, project management, clinical integration and facilitating pay-for-performance programs.
 He began his professional career in the Professional & Regulatory Services Department of J.T.
 Mather Memorial Hospital then moved to become the Director of Medical Staff Affairs at South Nassau Communities Hospital before his appointment as Vice President, Clinical Resources Management, for Long Island Health Network.
 Additionally, Kevin’s academic affiliations include adjunct faculty positions at local colleges and mentor to undergraduate and graduate students through internship opportunities.